josephjacobmorris/learnings/SystemDesign/Micro-services_Architecture.md

 ## Communication

+* Sync or Async communication ?
-* Uses http or gRPC
+* Uses http or gRPC or message brokers.